Intestacy — what happens if you die without a will in Scotland?

 If there are no living children, the right passes down to the next generation so grandchildren and other direct descendants would also be included.

-The current rules then state the next in line are parents and siblings.
-If there are both, parents and siblings would each share a half.
-Any nieces and nephews essentially step in if their parent (a sibling of the deceased) has died beforehand.
+The previous rules stated the next in line are parents and siblings.
+If there are both, parents and siblings would each have shared a half.
+Any nieces and nephews essentially stepped in if their parent (a sibling of the deceased) died beforehand.

-Where there are only parents or siblings then they would share the free estate between them.
+Where there were only parents or siblings then they would have shared the free estate between them.

 There is a distinction made between full siblings and half siblings: full siblings are given priority, and half siblings only inherit if there aren’t any of the former.

-If there are no parents, siblings or their descendants, the spouse or civil partner comes next.
+If there were no parents, siblings or their descendants, the spouse or civil partner came next.

 Changes to the rules

-Much of the current legislation dates back 60 years or so — and, as we know, the family make-up in Scotland has changed significantly since then.
+The family make-up in Scotland has changed significantly in the last few decades.
 Not least with the introduction of civil partnerships for same sex couples in 2005.

-The new rules for the free estate set to come into force shortly are designed to better reflect the way we live now.
+The new rules — now in force — for the free estate are designed to better reflect the way we live now.

-The order of succession is changing and, for deaths after the change, the spouse or civil partner will come before parents and siblings, but still after children or other direct descendants.
+The order of succession has changed and now for deaths on or after 30 March 2024 the spouse or civil partner will come before parents and siblings, but still after children or other direct descendants.

 After these close relatives you then look further afield, to the deceased’s aunt and uncles, grandparents, siblings of grandparents and then working back through each generation above that.